CampusInnovators/FakeData/README.md

 Sends data to a specified IoT Hub in JSON format containing information about the sensor, node, and device used.

-The data used is not actually fake.
+Most of the data used is not actually fake.